-Small molecule programs
+Small molecule program

-In addition to our immuno-oncology programs, we maintain certain rights to two small molecule programs, darinaparsin and indibulin, both of which we are no longer directly developing.
-With respect to darinaparsin, we have entered into an amended and restated global licensing agreement with Solasia Pharma K.K., or Solasia, on July 31, 2014 granting Solasia an exclusive worldwide license to develop and commercialize darinaparsin, and related organoarsenic molecules, in both intravenous and oral forms in all indications for human use.
+In addition to our immuno-oncology programs, we maintain certain rights to a small molecule program, darinaparsin which we are no longer directly developing.
+We have entered into an amended and restated global licensing agreement with Solasia Pharma K.K., or Solasia, on July 31, 2014 granting Solasia an exclusive worldwide license to develop and commercialize darinaparsin, and related organoarsenic molecules, in both intravenous and oral forms in all indications for human use.
 In exchange, we will be eligible to receive from Solasia development-and sales-based milestones, a royalty on net sales of darinaparsin, once commercialized, and a percentage of any sublicense revenues generated by Solasia.
 On March 28, 2016, Solasia initiated a multi-center pivotal clinical trial intended to provide substantial evidence of efficacy necessary to support the filing of an application for a new drug approval in certain of the territories assigned to Solasia.
-The start of this trial triggered a \$1.0 million milestone payment to us which was subsequently paid to M.D.
-Anderson under the terms of our license agreement with M.D.
-Anderson.
-During 2014, we determined to no longer pursue clinical development of indibulin.
+The start of this trial triggered a \$1.0 million milestone payment to us which was subsequently paid to MD Anderson under the terms of our license agreement with MD Anderson.